simpsonjulian/puppet-wordpress/files/data/wordpress/wp-content/plugins/calendar/readme.txt

 *   Easy to use events manager in admin dashboard
 *   Sidebar function/Widget to show todays events
 *   Sidebar function/Widget to show upcoming events
+*   Lists of todays events can be displayed in posts or pages
+*   Lists of upcoming events can be displayed in posts or pages
 *   Comprehensive options panel for admin
 *   Modifiable CSS using the options panel
 *   Optional drop down boxes to quickly change month and year
 *   User groups other than admin can be permitted to manage events
 *   Events can be placed into categories
+*   A calendar of events for just one of more categories can be displayed
 *   Categories system can be switched on or off
 *   Pop up javascript calendars help the choosing of dates
 *   Events can be links pointing to a location of your choice
+*   Full internationalisation is possible
+*   Comaptible with WordPress MU

 == Installation ==